zhanglab/memonet/README_chapter1.md

 - 1_train_vs_control_sig_genes.csv: DESeq2 results for significant genes (padj <0.05)

 ## 3. Summarize DE results: what IEGs are significant?
+DEGvisuals.r

-genelist.r (* going to have to format a version for manuscript)
+Could also use genelist.r to make a table of which IEGs are up or down per clusster (* would have to format a version for manuscript)

 # DE analysis for L2/3 neurons